 lost Head Nail

-This is ideal if it is necessary to hide the head of the nail as a punch can be used to hammer the head beneath the surface level.
+This type of nail is ideal if it is necessary to hide the head of the nail once it has been knocked in.
+A punch can be used to knock the head further in if needed where it can be filled over to be totally hidden.

 Panel Pin